Blog

 Stateful Applications at Scale

 Now that we’ve explored the differences between stateless, stateful and serverless processing, let’s look at an interesting use case where they intersect.
-What if you want the elasticity benefits of serverless computing, but your application requires stateful processing?
+What happens when your application needs to be both stateful and elastic?

-There are two ways of including an external state in a serverless application.
-The first is to connect to the database (an external state) when the application starts.
-When the data starts pouring in, the processing can use the connection that has already been set up.
-The second is to connect to the database when the data arrives in the application.
+You can absolutely run a stateful application in a serverless model.
+The common approach is to have each function instance connect to a shared database (the external state), either when the application starts or when the data arrives.
 Both approaches have their pros and cons, but you will end up with something like this when you spin up multiple instances of your application.

 Stateful Serverless Applications